sgvhak/rover-web/index.md

 By March 2018, we were able to exhibit the SGVHAK rover at the [SCaLE 16x](https://www.socallinuxexpo.org/scale/16x), the [Caltech Science for March](http://www.caltech.edu/content/caltech-science-march).
 In December, we exhibited at the [DTLA Mini Maker Faire](https://dtla.makerfaire.com/).
 Our talk, "The Trouble with Rovers" was recently accepted for [SCaLE 17x](https://www.socallinuxexpo.org/scale/17x)

 Building rovers is a never-ending process.
 The SGVHAK rover itself is always under construction.
+We recently changed out the planetary gears, which were originally 60:1 with new 3D printed gears that are 21:1, so it now drives 3 times faster.
 We have plans to add a robot arm, pan-tilt webcam, and maybe even Lidar.
+Roger wants to move to ROS.
 Our members have already started coming up with their own rover designs and builds.
 All the code and 3D printer files are on GitHub.

 # Website and documentation
 This is currently under construction.
 A great deal of documentation and photos and videos are in Google Drive or on Lan's phone and computer and needs to be cleaned up.